phu004/django_part_two/README.md

 Optional: If you have extra time, also create a list of "Item" objects for Alice's List

 <br/><br/>
-## 5.Show "Transportation" objects on the webpage
+## 5. Show "Transportation" objects on the webpage
 Now we are done using the python shell.
 ```sh
 >>> exit()